schochastics/netrankr/paper.md

 ---
-title: 'netrankr: An R package for total, partial, and probabilistic rankings for network centrality'
+title: 'netrankr: An R package for total, partial, and probabilistic rankings in networks'
 tags:
 - R
 - network analysis